aniyy117/next-amazon-scraper/my.md

 ### Breaking It Down

 **Imports:**
 - **NextResponse:** For sending JSON responses.
 - **Puppeteer:** Automates browser actions.
 - **Cheerio:** Parses and manipulates HTML.

 **Handling the GET Request:**

 - **Extract Query Parameter:** Retrieves the `query` parameter from the URL.
 - **Validation:** Returns an error response if no query is provided.

 **Launching Puppeteer:**

 - **Headless Mode:** Runs the browser in headless mode for efficiency.
 - **User Agent:** Sets a realistic user agent string to mimic a real browser and avoid detection/blocking.

 **Navigating to Amazon and Performing the Search:**

 - **Navigate to Amazon:** Opens Amazon India's homepage and waits until the network is idle.
 - **Perform Search:** Types the search query into Amazon's search box and submits the form.

 **Scraping the Data:**

 - **Get Page Content:** Retrieves the HTML content of the search results page.
 - **Load into Cheerio:** Parses the HTML for data extraction.
 - **Extract Product Details:** Gathers information such as title, price, reviews, stars, and image for each product.

 **Sending the Response:**
 - **Success:** If products are found, sends them back as a JSON response.
 - **No Products Found:** Returns a 404 error if no products match the search query.
 - **Error Handling:** Catches any unexpected errors and sends a 500 error response.

 ---

-## Connecting Frontend and Backend
+## Integrating Frontend with Backend API

 With both frontend and backend set up, here's how they interact: